 Medical terminology follows the same structural rules all language does, including use of prefixes and suffixes.
-You likely know some of these from words outside the realm of medicine.
+You may be familiar with some of these from words outside the realm of medicine.

-25. Pseudo-: False or deceptive, usually in regards to appearance.
+41. Pseudo-: False or deceptive, usually in regard to appearance.

 Medical root words